 What sometimes we overlook are the urban voids left by unfinished buildings.
 That is the case of the Filene’s development in downtown Boston which construction was halted in November 2008.
+The Taiwan Tower is a Sustainable Twin Syscraper for the 21st Century.
 The Taiwan Tower is a proposal by Vienna-based architect Steven Ma in Collaboration with San Liu, Xinyu Wan, and Emre Icdem.

 This highly innovative project consists of a set of super slim twin towers that reach a height of 350 meters where an observatory and sky-park is located.
 The plinth of the towers is formed by an intricate set of museums that will exhibit Taiwan’s past, present, and future.
 Each of the three museums configures itself around recreational areas that include a water plaza, an outdoor theatre, a green house, and an event plaza.

 Another interesting feature is the location of four different types of hanging gardens along the towers’ structure with high-end residences and an aviary for endangered bird species.
-The Taiwan Tower is a Sustainable Twin Syscraper for the 21st Century
+A Vertical Manifesto for Mumbai.
 Finalist 2011 Skyscraper Competition Ankita Dahiya, Dhruv Bahl, Mayank Ojha India 1 The following key concepts, taking off from a conventional habitat, form the core of our design, along with justifying the manifestation of the adjective – vertical.
 1.1 Multiplication of Urban Space: The vertical habitat is conceived, not as a sub-division of the Urban Floor with stacked plans of identical units, but instead as an extension of, or multiplication of the Urban Floor along its normal.